Eyevinn/mp4ff/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/edgeware/mp4ff)](https://goreportcard.com/report/github.com/edgeware/mp4ff)
 [![license](https://img.shields.io/github/license/edgeware/mp4ff.svg)](https://github.com/edgeware/mp4ff/blob/master/LICENSE.md)

 Package mp4ff implements MP4 media file parsing and writing for AVC and HEVC video, AAC audio and stpp/wvtt subtitles.
-It is focused on fragmented files as used for streaming in DASH, MSS and HLS fMP4.
+It is focused on fragmented files as used for streaming in DASH, MSS and HLS fMP4, but can also decode and encode all boxes needed for progressive MP4 files.
+In particular, the tool `mp4ff-crop` can be used to crop a progressive file.

 ## Library